caprosset/neighbour-food/README.md

 ## Backlog
 - Add reviews to the users
+- Filter events by distance
 - Geolocation - Google Maps API
+- Add a map in the event accepted page
-- System of points as an exchange system for the meals
+- System of points ('forks') as an exchange system for the meals
+- Instructions page for first signup
 - Inbox Messages - Send/receive messages between users
-- Add a event to Favorities
+- Add a event to Favorites
 - Authentication with Gmail/ Facebook accounts
-- Filter events by distance
-- Add a map in the event accepted page
-- Instructions page for first signup

 <br>